ista-vamos/sttt-experiments/README.md

 # Artifact for ,,VAMOS: Middleware for Best-Effort Third-Party Monitoring''

-NOTE: this README is available also in HTML or PDF format.

 ## Summary

 This artifact contains a prototype of a runtime monitoring middleware called